IBM/react-carbon-theme-demo/Blog.md

 ### Step 2

-Once you have it, lets add css attributes which would let us switch the theme in our scss file
+Once you have it, lets add css attributes which would let us switch the theme, into the style file.

 ```scss
 [data-carbon-theme='g10'] {